 “Ma… mo… ru…?”

-The young man gaped down at her face, surprised.
+The young man gaped down at her face with surprise.
 After a moment, that same smile from nineteen years ago spread across his lips.
-Running a hand through his shoulder length, obsidian hair, he shrugged.
+Running a hand through his shoulder-length, obsidian hair, he shrugged.

 “Was I that obvious, Aki-chan?”